kalpeshchilka/cypress-bdd-framework/README.md

 - Install the project dependencies by running command: `npm install`

 ## Run Test
-- Open the Cypress console by running command: `npm run cy:open`
+- Open the Cypress console by running command: `npx run cy:open`
 - Run the test on Chrome browser using cucumber bdd using command: `npm run bdd:test`

 ## Mochawesome Report